Quinoa Pilaf with Shiitake Mushrooms, Carrots and Pecans

 Instructions

-2. In the meantime, heat 2 tablespoons of the olive oil in a large sauté pan over medium heat.
-Add the onions and cook, stirring occasionally, until they start to soften, 2-3 minutes.
-Add the carrots and thyme and cook until the carrots are just tender, 5-7 minutes.
-Add remaining tablespoon of olive oil, along with mushrooms and garlic.
-Cook, stirring constantly, until mushrooms are cooked through, a few minutes.
-Season vegetables with ¼ teaspoon salt and freshly ground black pepper to taste.
+- While the quinoa cooks, heat 2 tablespoons of the olive oil in a large skillet over medium heat.
+Add the onions and cook, stirring occasionally, until softened, 2 to 3 minutes.
+Add the carrots and thyme, and cook until the carrots are just tender, 5 to 7 minutes.

 Nutrition Information